MinaMarinova/SoftUniCode/README.md

-Some samples of my code for Software University.
+Code sample of my homeworks for Software University.